Pontiac Mills

 Pontiac Mills Building 1 as Pontiac Antiques & Art Emporium circa 1998

 By the 1990s, it seemed the complex might have some life left in it yet.
-In addition to a few tenants remaining from the 1970s, the quaint location had begun to attract a small community of local artisans and craftmakers, incuding an antiques shop called Pontiac Antiques & Art Emporium, a metal crafter’s shop called Handle With Care, an Egyptian-palace-themed arts emporium called Diva’s Palace, a piano repairman, and a stone artisan called Castique.
+In addition to a few tenants remaining from the 1970s, the quaint location had begun to attract a small community of local artisans and craftmakers, including an antiques shop called Pontiac Antiques & Art Emporium, a metal crafter’s shop called Handle With Care, an Egyptian-palace-themed arts emporium called Diva’s Palace, a piano repairman, and a stone artisan called Castique.
 As recently as the late 90s, the community had hopes of fully rejuvenating the mill site with new businesses, cafés, and outdoor holidays parties.

 The owner of Pontiac Antiques sent in a lengthy and quite funny interview about her time renting space in the mill in the late 90s, when it felt like a wild west and everyone was just scraping by. to display the full interview below.